dettonville/dettonville.org/content/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

     - /news/2015/08/27/dettonville-1_0_0_CR2-released.html
 ---

-It is my pleasure to announce the second candidate release of MapStruct 1.0!
+It is my pleasure to announce the second candidate release of Dettonville 1.0!

 With this release, we're fixing several bugs that showed up after our first candidate release.
 But we also received some great new feature contributions from the community that we wanted to include in our 1.0 release, so we decided to build this second candidate release before calling it a _final_.
 Highlights of this release are: